datawire/forge-tutorials/deploy-service/step6.md

 Now, if we just send a request to our container, we'll see that we have a new welcome message:

 `curl $WEBAPP_IP`

+Congratulations!
+You've applied the basic concepts necessary for you to develop and deploy source code into Kubernetes.